Some semi-decoupled algorithms with optimal convergence for a four-field linear thermo-poroelastic model: Introduction

 Although a variety of numerical methods have been developed for thermo-poroelastic models, the construction of efficient and stable split-parallel algorithms—capable of enabling concurrent computation of subproblems—remains underexplored.
-This work advances the state of the art by proposing a suite of semi-decoupled algorithms for the thermo-poroelastic system, building upon strategies originally introduced for Biot's model in~\cite{cai2023some, zhao2025optimally}.
+The present study advances existing methodologies by developing a class of semi-decoupled algorithms for the thermo-poroelastic system that eliminate the need for iterative coupling between subproblems, generalizing the techniques first proposed for Biot’s model in~\cite{cai2023some, zhao2025optimally}.
 Specifically, we present two sequentially split semi-decoupled algorithms and one parallel semi-decoupled algorithm.
 All three algorithms begin with a fully coupled solve at the initial time step and subsequently decouple the system into two subsystems: a mixed linear elasticity problem and a coupled reaction-diffusion system for fluid pressure and temperature.
-The proposed parallel algorithm (Algorithm 3 in Section~3) achieves true concurrency by leveraging a two-step time discretization to break the temporal interdependence between subsystems.
+The proposed parallel algorithm (Algorithm 3 in Section~3) achieves true concurrency by using a two-step time discretization to break the temporal interdependence between subsystems.
 This is in contrast to the approach in~\cite{cai2023some}, where subproblems are solved sequentially at each time level due to the dependence of temporal derivatives on both current and previous solutions.
 In our parallel algorithm, the elasticity subproblem is solved by approximating the pressure and temperature using values from the previous time step, enabling independent computation of displacement and total pressure.
 Concurrently, the reaction-diffusion subproblem estimates the total pressure derivative using information from the two most recent time levels, thereby allowing the pressure and temperature fields to be updated without requiring the current displacement.
 A key innovation of our method lies in its ability to avoid the use of stabilization terms, which are typically required in existing split-parallel algorithms to ensure stability~\cite{zhao2025optimally}.
 By design, the proposed algorithm achieves stability and accuracy without additional stabilization, resulting in reduced computational overhead and enhanced efficiency for large-scale simulations.

 The structure of this paper is as follows.
 Section \ref{sec: PDE model} introduces the thermo-poroelasticity model together with its mathematical reformulation.
 In Section \ref{sec: algorithms}, we present two sequentially split semi-decoupled algorithms and one parallel semi-decoupled algorithm.
 Section \ref{sec: convergent} is devoted to establishing the optimal convergence of the parallel algorithm and demonstrating its robustness under a broad range of parameter settings.
 Section \ref{sec: experiments} reports numerical experiments that validate the theoretical results and highlight the efficiency of the proposed methods.
 Finally, conclusions are drawn in Section \ref{sec: conclusions}